Maqshir/civ13-wiki/wiki/Guide_to_Cooking.md

 <tbody>
 <tr>
 <td width="5%"><img src="assets/images/jamon_container_full.png"></td>
 <td>Take a ham leg and beat it with a hammer to remove the excess blood.
-Put up to 3 legs into a salting container.</td>
+Put up to 3 legs in a salting container.</td>
 </tr>
 <tr>
 <td><img src="assets/images/salting_container_salting.png"></td>